The search for alternating surgeries: Integer changemaker lattices

 Using the last line we obtain the inequality $z_1\leq x_1$.
 Since $x_1\leq 2$ with equality only if $L$ is tight, this establishes the result. \end{proof} We can also control the elements satisfying $\norm{\bv}=2$ in an obtuse superbase.
 Note that the following lemma is also true in the case of empty stable coefficients as shown by the obtuse superbase exhibited in Remark~\ref{rem:empty_coefs_examples}. \begin{lem} Let $L$ be a changemaker lattice with non-trivial stable coefficients.
 If $L$ admits an obtuse superbase, then it admits an obtuse superbase $B$ such that $-\e_k+\e_{k-1}\in B$ for all $k$ such that $\sigma_k=\sigma_{k-1}$. \end{lem} \begin{proof} Let $B$ be the obtuse superbase for $L$ such that $G_B$ contains the maximal possible number of vertices of degree two. \begin{claim} Let $\bm{x}\in L$ be a vector with $\norm{\bm{x}}=2$.
 Then there is a path of degree two vertices $\bm{w}_0, \dots, \bm{w}_k$ in $G_B$ such that

-\end{claim} \begin{proof}[Proof of Claim] Since $L$ does not contain any vectors of length one, $\bm{x}$ is irreducible.
-By Lemma~\ref{lem:irreducible}, this implies that there is a connected subgraph $R$ of $G_B$ such that $x=\sum_{v\in R} v$ and the complement of $R$ is also connected.
+\end{claim} \begin{proof}[Proof of Claim] As discussed in Remark~\ref{rem:CM_facts}\eqref{it:len1fact}, $L$ does not contain any vectors of length one.
+Thus, $\bm{x}$ is irreducible.
+By Lemma~\ref{lem:irreducible}, this implies that there is a connected subgraph $R$ of $G_B$ such that $\bm{x}=\sum_{\bv\in R} \bm{v}$ and the complement of $R$ is also connected.
 Let $S$ denote the complement of $R$.
-Since $\norm{x}=2$, there are precisely two edges between $R$ and $S$.
+Since $\norm{\bm{x}}=2$, Remark~\ref{rem:edge_count} shows that there are precisely two edges between $R$ and $S$.

 We will see that if $R$ and $S$ both contain vertices of degree at least three, then $G_B$ is 2-isomorphic to a graph with more vertices of degree two.
 By Lemma~\ref{lem:2-iso}, this would contradict the maximality assumption on $G_B$.